 If you have ever considered getting into the design field, you might have come across the term AutoCAD.
 It is a computer-aided drafting program developed by Autodesk in the 1980s to make CAD (computer-aided design) accessible to more people.
-It was a revolutionary idea of digitizing processes done manually at that time.
+It was a revolutionary idea to digitize processes done manually at that time.
 This program lets users create diverse digital layouts.
 This is largely why AutoCAD remained dominant in many creative industries, despite having a handful of advantages and disadvantages.

 Broadly speaking, it has applications in interior, architectural, aeronautical, and engineering designs, as well as logos, maps, and fine arts.
 As mentioned, it has been an industry leader for a reason.
 We shall explore the causes in the advantages section.
 Then, we will move on to understanding the set of drawbacks it comes with.
 Let’s get rolling.